Walrus: A Cross-Domain Foundation Model for Continuum Dynamics: Conclusion

 \subsection{Acknowledgments}

 Polymathic AI gratefully acknowledges funding from the Simons Foundation and Schmidt Sciences, LLC.
+This work was supported in part by the AI2050 program at Schmidt Sciences (Grant G-25-70028).
 Dr. Mukhopadhyay thanks the Infosys-Cambridge AI centre for support.
 The team thanks Sophie Barstein for support with the accompanying blog post for the project.
 Compute for this project came from multiple sources and the authors would like to thank the Scientific Computing Core, a division of the Flatiron Institute, a division of the Simons Foundation for extensive computational support.
 Additionally, the results and models reported in this work were substantively aided through compute resources from the National AI Research Resource Pilot, including support from NVIDIA and NVIDIA’s DGX Cloud product which includes the NVIDIA AI Enterprise Software Platform.
 In particular, the team would like to thank Mahidhar Tatineni at SDSC for technical support with NAIRR resources.
-The team would also like to thank the developers of APEBench \citep{koehler2024apebench} for open sourcing the vape4d software used for 3D visualizations in this paper.
+The team would also like to thank the developers of APEBench \citep{koehler2024apebench} for open sourcing the vape4d software used for several 3D visualizations in this paper.